What is Full Exposure?

-If you, your architect, or designer really desire this look, it is important to understand these principals.
-Most experienced concreters will be able to deliver a slab along these lines should you request it.
+As a client, if you, your architect, or designer desire a Full Exposure look it is crucial you’re aware of the above principals.
+Most experienced concreters will be able to deliver a slab along these lines, should you request it.

-We can’t STRESS enough how important it is to have a GOOD CONCRETER as we cannot be responsible for the standard of the slab and as such can not guarantee that some screed marks, some areas of lower exposure than desired, or footprints may be visible.
+We can’t STRESS enough how important it is to have a good concreter.
+We cannot be responsible for the standard of the slab and as such cannot guarantee that possible screed marks, areas of lower exposure than desired, or footprints may be visible.